owickstrom/wickstrom.tech/README.md

 Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.
 This
 does not include the Jekyll site source code.

-The Jekyll code and configuration, CSS, Javascript, and other build-related code, is licensed under [The Unlicense](LICENSE).
+The code and configuration, CSS, Javascript, and other build-related code, is licensed under [The Unlicense](LICENSE).